ChloeQuijano/SecureFileSharingApplication/README.md

 ## Running tests

-Files for test cases are in tests.py file
+Files for test cases are in tests file.
+To run the tests:

 `py manage.py test`

+To run coverage report with tests:

+`coverage run ./manage.py test FileApp`

+This generates a `.coverage` file.
+To convert the file to an html for viewing, run:

+`coverage html`